cyberprivacytech/cyberprivacytech.github.io/_posts/2024-08-16-silent-rebranding-PETs.md

 <h2>The Modern Landscape: Regulating Data Collection</h2>

 <p>Today, in its stripped-down and rebranded form, PETs have become integral to compliance with global data protection regulations.
 The GDPR’s "data protection by design and by default" principles require organizations to implement PETs that minimize data collection, anonymize personal information, and ensure the security of data throughout its lifecycle.
-While these measures are crucial, they represent a significant departure from the original vision of PETs as tools to prevent data collection altogether.</p>
+While these measures are crucial, they represent a significant departure from the original vision of PETs as tools to prevent data c	ollection altogether.</p>

 <p>This evolution raises important questions about the future of cyber privacy in a world where data collection is not just inevitable but foundational to the goals of those who influence regulation.
 Is it enough to regulate how data is handled after it has been collected, or should we revisit the original intent of PETs to limit data collection at its source?
 As we continue to develop and implement new privacy technologies, this question will become increasingly critical.</p>